-Yes, 2019 high commendations are encouraged to enter a NEW project that has been completed in the past two years into the 2024 Think Brick Awards.
+Yes, 2023 high commendations are encouraged to enter a NEW project that has been completed in the past two years into the 2024 Think Brick Awards.

 Anyone can submit an entry on behalf of an architect, including members of the public, but the prize money (if won) will be awarded to the architect of the project.

 Submission of an entry implies consent of all members of the project team to enter this competition.

 If you are not an architect but involved in the project, you will have the opportunity to showcase your involvement in an award winning project.

 We accept entries from building designers for the Robin Dods Roof Tile Excellence Award category only.